tydaeus/notes/windows/powershell/powershell_common_tasks.md

 ## Write a File

+### Encoding
+For Microsoft-known reasons, PowerShell output and redirection default to UTF-16 encoding with a Byte-Order Mark.
+This can be problematic.

+This default can be changed by setting `$PSDefaultParameterValues['Out-File:Encoding'] = 'utf8'`.
+In PowerShell 3.0+, this modifies behavior of Out-File only.
+In PowerShell 5.1+, this also modifies the behavior of the redirect operators.

 ### Redirection
 Redirection can be used to write to files: `$myString > $filePath`.
 Note, however, that this encodes the file as UTF-16 by default.